isabella232/manta-garbage-collector/README.md

 instruction object.
 * `instr_upload_flush_delay`: number of milliseconds between periodic cached instruction uploads.
-Used to prevent cache entries from waiting around too long if there aren't sufficiently many delete records in the bucket we're reading from to reach the batch size.
+Used to prevent cache entries from waiting around too long if there aren't sufficient enough delete records in the bucket we're reading from to reach the batch size.
 * `instr_upload_path_prefix`: The Manta path to which the garbage collector will upload Mako GC instruction objects.
 If the value of this tunable is `$PATH`,